Table of Contents

 Conservative management includes physiotherapy exercises.

-Surgical nerve transplantation is possible in cases of an isolated axillary nerve lesions from blunt trauma.
+Surgical nerve transplantation is possible in cases of isolated axillary nerve lesions from blunt trauma.